roddhjav/apparmor.d/docs/usage.md

 It should give something like:
 ```
 apparmor module is loaded.
-1441 profiles are loaded.
+1613 profiles are loaded.
-112 profiles are in enforce mode.
+1050 profiles are in enforce mode.
    ...
+563 profiles are in complain mode.
+   ...
 0 profiles are in kill mode.
 0 profiles are in unconfined mode.
-155 processes have profiles defined.
+170 processes have profiles defined.
-14 processes are in enforce mode.
+140 processes are in enforce mode.
    ...
-141 processes are in complain mode.
+30 processes are in complain mode.
    ...
 0 processes are unconfined but have a profile defined.
 0 processes are in mixed mode.